dmassimi/argocd-bwce/README.md

 # BWCE GitOps with ArgoCD

-This repository serves as the single source of truth for deploying TIBCO BusinessWorks Container Edition (BWCE) applications to Kubernetes via ArgoCD.
+This repository is a **sample** designed to demonstrate how to deploy TIBCO BusinessWorks Container Edition (BWCE) applications to Kubernetes using ArgoCD.
+It serves as a blueprint for implementing a GitOps workflow.

 ## 🎯 Purpose
 The purpose of this repository is to implement a GitOps workflow for BWCE applications.
 It automates the deployment process, ensures environment consistency, and provides a clear audit trail of all infrastructure changes.